Diavolo Dance Theater

-Diavolo | Architecture in Motion (simply known as Diavolo) is an American dance company founded by Jacques Heim in 1992.
-The company's movement style encompasses modern dance, acrobatics, and gymnastics.
-Diavolo has been based in Los Angeles since its founding and has toured across the United States as well as Europe, Asia, and Latin America.
+Diavolo | Architecture in Motion (simply known as Diavolo) is an American dance company founded in 1992 by French Dancer, Choreographer and Director Jacques Heim.
+The company's movement style encompasses modern dance, acrobatics, theater and gymnastics.
+Diavolo has been based in Los Angeles since its founding and has toured across the United States, Canada, Europe, Asia, and Latin America.

+Diavolo is most well known from their appearance on America’s Got Talent S12.

-The company
+The Company

-TUpon completion of his MFA (Dance and Choreography) at the California Institute of the Arts, Jacques Heim started Diavolo | Architecture in Motion, which performs acrobatic and modern dance movements set on a variety of oversized architectural structures.
+Upon completion of his MFA (Dance and Choreography) at the California Institute of the Arts, Jacques Heim started Diavolo | Architecture in Motion, which performs acrobatic and modern dance movement on a variety of oversized architectural moving structures.

 Alongside his position as artistic director of Diavolo, Heim was hired in 2005 by Cirque du Soleil to choreograph a show in Las Vegas called Kà.
 Heim has also choreographed television shows, movies, as well as special events worldwide.
 His work appeared on BBC America's Dancing with the Stars (U.S. TV series), as well as Bravo's Step It Up and Dance.

 However, most of Heim's time is spent choreographing for and touring with Diavolo.
 The company's repertoire presents dance that is redefined "through dynamic movement, enlightening communities through trust, teamwork, and individual expression" as articulated in the company's mission statement.

 Beginning with Bonjour/Sleepwalking, which was choreographed in 1992, Heim has created and continues to create pieces that epitomize the Diavolo aesthetic emphasized in the mission statement.

 Diavolo made its European debut at the Edinburgh Festival Fringe in 1995, and in 1998, the company opened the performance series at the new Getty Center Museum in Los Angeles.
 Diavolo's first full-evening-length work, Catapult, was created in 1999, which was also the year of the first full North American tour for the company.

 In spring 2002, Diavolo created a second smaller company to perform in a cabaret-style show, which ran for eight weeks at the New Shinagawa Prince Hotel in Tokyo, Japan.

 Diavolo collaborated with the Los Angeles Philharmonic to create a trilogy of dance works performed at the Hollywood Bowl.
 In 2007, Foreign Bodies premiered, set to the music of Esa-Pekka Salonen, followed by Fearful Symmetries in 2010, set to the music of John Adams.
 In 2013, Fluid Infinities, set to the music of Philip Glass, completed the trilogy on the Hollywood Bowl stage.

 Diavolo also engages in community work and educational outreach (Through the Diavolo's Veterans Project or The Diavolo Institute Program) which includes holding classes, workshops, and seminars for children and adults.
 Many of the workshops are regularly held at schools, hospitals, and juvenile detention centers.